 Our other family travel configuration is me with just the kiddos.
 It’s often to exciting destinations like Grandma’s.
 Since we go there on a regular basis, once my oldest daughter was able to sit properly in the airplane’s lap belt, I checked her car seat in the original box, then used it once we arrived at our destination.
 I left that seat behind for her to use while we’re in town.

-This has been a lifesaver.
-Grandpa just loads it into the car when they come to pick us up and I only have to deal with one seat on the flight.
+This was a lifesaver.
+Grandpa just loaded it into the car when they come to pick us up and I only had to deal with one car seat on the flight.

 This sucks.
 I know.

 In Case Of Delays

 Sometimes, things don’t go as planned and your family ends up spending a bonus night in a city that was only supposed to be a stopover.
 Bringing your child’s car seat on the plane (or in the overhead bin if it’s a booster seat) guarantees that there’s no panic if you should find yourself in a hotel shuttle van in a strange city in the middle of the night.
 This happened to two of our admins recently — both of us were relieved to have a safe option at the ready.

 When my kiddos were younger, we’d bring an additional restraint on our trips — Ride Safer Travel Vest for my youngest kiddo with us on the plane.
 It’s not yet approved for airline use, so we stored it in our carry on bag during the flight.

 While the RSTV was not a primary seat for us, we brought it along in case one kid needs to ride in Grandma’s car or for unexpected hotel shuttle trips if our travel plans go horribly wrong and we get stuck somewhere overnight.
 As time went on, the Graco RightGuide filled this niche for us.